dinoboy197/CarND-Vehicle-Detection/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 After implementing a basic classifier with reasonable performance on the training data provided, I moved on to detecting vehicles in test images and video.
 I used a "sliding window" approach in which a window which encapsulates a sub-image of the full image is moved across the image, then features are extracted from the sub-image, then the classifier determines if there is a vehicle or not in each sub-image.
 The window slides both horizontally and vertically across the image.
 I chose a window size of 64x64 pixels, with an overlap of 75% as the window slides around the image.
 Once all windows have been searched, the list of windows in which vehicles were detected was returned.
+As an early optimization to eliminate extra false positive vehicle detections, I chose to limit the vertical span of searching from the just above the top of the horizon to just above the visual dashboard in the image.

 As a speed optimization, the sliding window search computes HOG features for the entire image first, then the sliding windows pull in the HOG features captured by that window, and other features are would be computed for that window in its entirety.
 Together with Python's multiprocessing library, the speed improvements enabled experimentation across the various parameters in a reasonable time.

 ![alt text][image3]

+To attempt to improve vehicle detection accuracy in the project video, I experimented with changing the window size and including window sizes of multiples of 32: 64, 96, 128, 160, and 192.
+Performance decreased when using any of the other sizes.
+Additionally, I tried to use multiple sizes at once; this caused problems further down in the vehicle detection pipeline (the bounding box smoother).

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 My classifier accuracy and video processing performance optimization is discussed above.
 Here are some sample images showing the boxes around images in example which were classified as vehicles:

 ![alt text][image4]

 ---

 ### Video Implementation